Glench/ExtPay/README.md

 ```

 ExtPay will not show a scary permission warning when users try to install your extension.

+Note: For Firefox, you may have to include `"https://extensionpay.com/*"` in your extension manifest's "permission" for ExtPay to work properly.

 If you have a `"content_security_policy"` in your manifest or get a `Refused to connect to 'https://extensionpay.com...'` error, you'll have to add `connect-src https://extensionpay.com` to your extension's content security policy. <a href="https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/content_security_policy">See Mozilla's documentation for more details</a>.